Certificate and Profession Programs

 He has been teaching for more than 25 years in India Kalakshetra, Ramachandra Medical University, and Yoga Brotherhood.
 Similarly, he has taught workshops and teacher training programs in the US including the Esalen Institute, LMU Extension, Yoga Works, the Himalayan Institute, and the Chicago Yoga Center.

-Summer 2019 course begins Saturday July 27th.
+Summer course begins Saturday end of July.
 For more information, click here.

 Yoga Therapy Rx